makingdevices/RHT-device/README.md

 ## Roadmap

 - [ ] Finish the firmware for the PIC18F14K50
-- [ ] Enable debug mode on PC software
-- [ ] Finish PC software
-    - [ ] Program debug mode
-    - [ ] Implement SCPI commands
-    - [ ] Add data records
-    - [ ] Improve thermocouple graphs
-    - [ ] Add Device Info page

-See the [open issues](https://github.com/makingdevices/Thermo-device-logger/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/makingdevices/RHT-device/issues) for a full list of proposed features (and known issues).

 State: Project <b>UNFINISHED</b> - 06/01/2023